-This recipe is another one that I had on my "to-make" list for a while but just never got around to it.
-After making this Indonesian pork tenderloin, my only regret is not making it sooner!
+Indonesian pork tenderloin is a dish that I had on my "to make" list for a while but just never got around to it.
+It combines some of my favorite ingredients including mango chutney and peanut butter to make one delectable sauce.
 The flavors are incredible, now making this pork dish one of my favorites.

 **Helpful tips and common mistakes

 Since I've been short on time lately with the new job, I've been making easier dishes, this being one of them.
-The pork is great to make for special occasions or just for a quick dinner, since the marinade becomes the sauce and the pork simply needs to cook for about 15 minutes.
+The Indonesian pork tenderloin is great to make for special occasions or just for a quick dinner.

-This Indonesian pork tenderloin was fabulous!
+This Indonesian pork tenderloin sure was fabulous!
 The sauce is a perfect combination of the ingredients, very well-balanced.
 You can taste the peanut butter, but not overwhelming so.
-Even though I marinated the pork only for 30 minutes, since the sauce is poured over it, you still get lots of flavor.
+Even though I marinated the pork only for 30 minutes, since the sauce is poured over it, you still get lots of flavors.
+Just divine!